Harmonic series (mathematics): Divisibility

 in which only one of the numerators, $M/2^k$, is odd and the rest are even, and (when $n>1$) $M$ is itself even.
 Therefore, the result is a fraction with an odd numerator and an even denominator, which cannot be an integer.
-More strongly, any sequence of consecutive integers has a unique member divisible by a greater power of two than all the other sequence members, from which it follows by the same argument that no two harmonic numbers differ by an integer.
+More generally, any sequence of consecutive integers has a unique member divisible by a greater power of two than all the other sequence members, from which it follows by the same argument that no two harmonic numbers differ by an integer.